mdsk/camplayer/README.md

 Therefore, please don't use this software if security is critical for you.
 I take no responsibility for leaked footage, leaked credentials, hacked cameras etc., you have been warned!

+## WARNING!
+As the OMXPlayer is depreacated and abandoned, the last supported Raspberry PI OS is this one: https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2023-05-03/

 ## Installation

-The instruction below assume you are running a recent Raspberry Pi OS Lite build.
+The instruction below assume you are running a Raspberry Pi OS "Buster" Lite build.

-WARNING!
-As the OMXPlayer is depreacated and abandoned, the last supported Raspberry PI OS is this one: https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2023-05-03/

 Add the following lines to '/boot/config.txt':
 ```